 Road rash caused by a motorcycle accident can seriously impact a rider’s arms and legs.
 While the proper protective equipment – such as long-sleeved clothing and pants – can protect a motorcyclist from the elements, it can only do so much in a major crash.
 Even at low speeds, road rash can result in severe, burn-like abrasions that require skin grafts and hospitalization.
 Road rash injuries are extremely painful and can result in infections, sepsis, nerve damage, and permanent scarring.

 In many motorcycle accidents, riders are ejected from their vehicles.
 As a result, motorcyclists who experience a hard landing in an accident are likely to suffer shoulder injuries and torn rotator cuffs.
 Broken arms, elbows, and fingers are also common, as well as broken legs, pelvis, and ribs.
 Injured motorcyclists might experience permanent nerve damage to the upper and lower body due to the impact of the ground.

 That is why it is extremely important to keep track of your medical records and motorcycle accident-related expenses.
-If you decide to file a personal injury lawsuit, these records will help strengthen your motorcycle accident case.
+If you decide to file a motorcycle accident lawsuit, these records will help strengthen your motorcycle accident case.
 The money you receive from your personal injury claim can not only cover past medical expenses but future and ongoing ones as well.

-If you or someone you know was in a motorcycle accident, contact the Belmont Accident Lawyers today.
-You deserve to be financially compensated for your accident injuries and future trauma caused by a negligent driver’s actions.
-A motorcycle accident attorney can help you hold the responsible party accountable.
+If you or someone you know was in a motorcycle accident, contact the law firm of Belmont Accident Lawyers today.
+You deserve to be financially compensated for your motorcycle accident injuries and future trauma caused by a negligent driver’s actions.
+A motorcycle accident attorney can help you hold the at-fault driver accountable.
 With trusted and proven legal representation, you will know your motorcycle accident case is in the best care.
-To schedule a free consultation, call or email our California office today.
+To schedule a free consultation, call or email our California law firm today.